dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 [!code-csharp[Main](../../../samples/core/Querying/Querying/RelatedData/Sample.cs#Eager)]

-You can also explicitly load a navigation property with a seperate query that returns the related entities.
-If change tracking is enables, then when loading an entity EF will set the navigation properties of the newly-loaded entitiy to refer to any entities already loaded, and set the navigation properties of the already-loaded entities to refer to the newly-loaded entity.
+You can also explicitly load a navigation property by executing a seperate query that returns the related entities.
+If change tracking is enabled, then when loading an entity, EF Core will automatically set the navigation properties of the newly-loaded entitiy to refer to any entities already loaded, and set the navigation properties of the already-loaded entities to refer to the newly-loaded entity.

 ### Querying related entities